Close

 Using your spouse’s state of legal residence

-Spouses may vote and pay taxes in their active-duty spouse’s state of legal residence, according to the Veterans Benefits and Transition Act of 2018.
+Spouses vote and pay taxes in their state of legal residence, which they can choose to be the same as their service member’s state of legal residence.

 Income covered by MSRRA

-A military spouse’s income is subject to tax laws in the state of legal residence.
-SCRA only covers an active-duty service member’s military income so any other income is taxable by the state in which it is earned.
+A military spouse’s income is subject to tax laws in their state of legal residence.
+SCRA only covers an active-duty service member’s military income, so any other income the service member earns is taxable by the state in which it is earned.

 Military spouses and service members may be required to file and pay state income taxes on other income in the state where it is earned.
 This includes income from rental property.